 To start, we need just a few basic supplies, most of which you probably have on hand:

-- A pair of old jeans you are willing to cut off (Bria had to find some at the thrift store, the other two easily found a pair in their drawers with the knees worn out).
+- A pair of old jeans you are willing to cut off (My oldest had to find some at the thrift store, the other two easily found a pair in their drawers with the knees worn out).

 - Acrylic craft paint in red, white, and blue.
-(Bria wanted a more vintage look, so we chose muted colors–more of a maroon, linen, and navy).
+Since we wanted a more vintage look, we chose more muted colors—more of a maroon, linen, and navy.